AlanRynne/AlanRynne/README.md

 I'm [Alan Rynne](https://rynne.es), a _building engineer_, _computational designer_, _coder_ and _teacher_ currently based in Barcelona.
 I specialize in solving complex problems in the construction industry using the power of geometry 💪🏻.

-I currently work at [Speckle](https://speckle.systems), an awesome data interoperability solution for the AEC industry, and teach at the [MPDA](http://mpda.upc.edu).
+I currently work at [Speckle](https://speckle.systems), an awesome data interoperability solution for the AEC industry, and teach at the [MPDA](http://mpda.upc.edu) and [MaCAD](https://iaac.net/educational-programmes/masters-programmes/macad/) master programmes.
 I also created [Paramdigma](https://paramdigma.com), a place for myself and others to create cool stuff related to design, geometry and programming.

 ### I speak...